 - Springs loaded mechanism may occasionally fail to spring back.

 - Rocker feet provide firm ground contact and hence provide good stability.

 There are two common types of crutches:

-Standard Underarm Crutches, which are also called auxiliary crutches, sometimes called armpit crutches.
-They are made of wood or aluminum, you can easily adjust its height.
+Standard Underarm Crutches, which are also called auxiliary crutches, are sometimes called armpit crutches.
+They are made of wood or aluminum; you can easily adjust their height.
 Auxiliary crutches are recommended for people with a temporary injury like a broken knee or ankle.

 Forearm Crutches, which are also called elbow crutches.
-These crutches have the cuff that grips the patient’s forearm during use.
+These crutches have a cuff that grips the patient’s forearm during use.
 And a cuff is made of aluminum or plastic.
-Elbow crutches are use given for people with additional body injury or weakness.
+Elbow crutches are use given for people with additional bodily injury or weakness.

 The two different types of crutch have different strengths and weaknesses.
-These are great for long-term users, but for the short-term underarm crutches may be easier to use because it requires fewer strength from user.
+These are great for long-term users, but for the short-term underarm crutches may be easier to use because it requires less strength from the user.